We recently took a road trip to Wales to see our family. It got me thinking and reflecting.

 Our visit to Wales: What did we do?

-We only went up for two days, so just a quick weekend trip fitting it around school and work.
+We only went up to Wales for two days, so just a quick weekend trip fitting it around school and work.
 We visited Powy’s castle and had a browse around the local town.
 Much of our time was spent outdoors on Sunday as Saturday was rainy and so we spent it at soft play not ideal but at least us adults had a hot coffee and some to time to catch up.

 On Sunday the children made fairy gardens and Archie went for a long muddy walk with his aunty and poppy the dog.
 All simple ordinary moments and all special memories to be added to our memory bank.
 Next stop more happy memories more simple ordinary days.
 More family time, and less pressure.